Skip to main content

 Other Nordic and Finnish Restaurants Worth Knowing

-If you are building a Helsinki food itinerary around Nordic cooking, Grön is worth considering for its creative, plant-forward approach within the same genre.
+If you are building a Helsinki food itinerary around Nordic cooking, Grön works for its creative, plant-forward approach within the same genre.
 Palace sits at the top of the Helsinki fine-dining tier and requires more advance planning.
 Finnjävel Salonki is the place to go if traditional Finnish cuisine is your primary interest.
 Olo offers Scandinavian modern cuisine at a comparable level.
 For something different in register, The ROOM by Kozeen Shiwan is a creative option outside the Nordic framework entirely.

 Beyond Helsinki, the Nordic dining picture extends across Finland and the wider region.
 VÅR in Porvoo and Kaskis in Turku are both worth considering if you are travelling around southern Finland.
 For international context on Nordic cooking, Refer in Beijing and Lava in Grindavík show how the genre translates across very different settings.
 Other Finnish restaurants worth knowing include Gastropub Tuulensuu in Tampere, Pöllöwaari in Jyväskylä, Lucy in the sky in Espoo, and Musta lammas in Kuopio.